Trauma Relapse: A Common PTSD Experience

 Another thing she found out that occurs from repetitiveness situations of abuse or trauma is a reliance on survival skills as a way to cope even when not in trauma.
 The problem was that her tolerance level to pain, excitement or thrill had increased.
 That means she could stance more and more pain to survive but now it takes more and more stimuli to be happy.
-Once free of repetitive abuse or trauma, she realized that her everyday life for the most part was dull, mundane and boring, compared to the old traumatic lifestyle, which she had gotten so comfortable and good at.
+Once free of repetitive abuse or trauma, she realized that her everyday life was uncomfortable, unfamiliar, and uninteresting compared to the old traumatic lifestyle she had gotten so comfortable with and good at.

-Through the guidance of her Life Coach and customized assignments, the she created an action plan, followed the plan faithfully, got out of trauma thrill cycle and returned to her life of growth and success.
+Through the guidance of her Life Coach and customized assignments, she created an action plan, followed the plan faithfully, got out of trauma thrill cycle and returned to her life of growth and success.

 As a result, she knew she had to acquire new skills to deal with future traumas or triggers.
 The roller coaster of trauma thrilling to cope is no longer a possibility for her.